Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 For resale listings, PropertyGuru is the most popular property portal in Singapore.
 It provides a comprehensive selection of resale HDB flats, ECs and private condos to suit your budget and desired location.

-As for existing new launches property, you can checkout Singapore Existing New Launches.
-Or if you’re looking for upcoming one, you can checkout Most Complete List of New Launches in Singapore.
+As for existing new launch properties, you can checkout Singapore Existing New Launches.
+Or if you’re looking for an upcoming one, you can checkout Most Complete List of New Launches in Singapore.

 As a general guide, you should consider proximity to nearby amenities, MRT stations, parks, economic drivers and ease of commuting to work as part of your selection criteria.

 As for new launches under construction, we are appointed as the direct representative of developers for all the projects available in the market.
-You can look for us, and what best is that you DO NOT need to pay agent commission.
-Rest assured, you enjoy the direct price and discount are direct from developers.
+You can look for us, and what’s best is that you DO NOT need to pay agent commission.
+Rest assured, you enjoy the direct price and discount directly from developers.

-We do have long term partnership with various major banks in Singapore.
-You could enjoy the best rate through our connection/ referral to them.
-We do have partner to assist you to setup family offices or getting privileges bank account for HNW customers as well.
+We do have long-term partnerships with various major banks in Singapore.
+You could enjoy the best rate through our connection/referral to them.
+We also have partners to assist you in setting up family offices or getting privileged bank accounts for HNW customers.
 Don’t hesitate to ask us on this!

 Now that you have found your dream property in the HDB or private property market, it is time to seal the deal.